datahub-project/datahub/metadata-ingestion/README.md

 ![metadata ingestion framework layout](../docs/imgs/datahub-metadata-ingestion-framework.png)

-The architecture of this metadata ingestion framework is heavily inspired by Apache Gobblin (also originally a LinkedIn project!).
+The architecture of this metadata ingestion framework is heavily inspired by [Apache Gobblin](https://gobblin.apache.org/) (also originally a LinkedIn project!).
 We have a standardized format - the MetadataChangeEvent - and sources and sinks which respectively produce and consume these objects.
 The sources pull metadata from a variety of data systems, while the sinks are primarily for moving this metadata into DataHub.

 ## Pre-Requisites

 Before running any metadata ingestion job, you should make sure that DataHub backend services are all running.
 If you are trying this out locally, the easiest way to do that is through [quickstart Docker images](../docker).

 <!-- You can run this ingestion framework by building from source or by running docker images. -->

+## Migrating from the old scripts
+If you were previously using the `mce_cli.py` tool to push metadata into DataHub: the new way for doing this is by creating a recipe with a file source pointing at your JSON file and a DataHub sink to push that metadata into DataHub.
+This [example recipe](./examples/recipes/example_to_datahub_rest.yml) demonstrates how to ingest the [sample data](./examples/mce_files/bootstrap_mce.json) (previously called `bootstrap_mce.dat`) into DataHub over the REST API.
+Note that we no longer use the `.dat` format, but instead use JSON.
+The main differences are that the JSON uses `null` instead of `None` and uses objects/dictionaries instead of tuples when representing unions.

+If you were previously using one of the `sql-etl` scripts: the new way for doing this is by using the associated source.
+See [below](#Sources) for configuration details.
+Note that the source needs to be paired with a sink - likely `datahub-kafka` or `datahub-rest`, depending on your needs.

 ## Building from source: